masoodfaisal/ml-workshop/docs/setup.md

 helm install ml-modeldb .
 ```

 - Run a Kubernetes job to push data to Kafka - from where the data engineer will pull data.
-Prior to running this, go to your _Pods_ view (with namespace ml-workshop selected) and enure there are 6 Kafka pods running.
+Prior to running this, go to your _Pods_ view (with namespace ml-workshop selected) and enure there are 3 Kafka pods and 3 zookeeper pods running.
 If not, wait until they are.
 Then execute this:
 ```
 cd $REPO_HOME/helm/kafka-populator
 helm install ml-kafka-populator .